FAQs

 A neighbourhood zero-emission vehicle means a vehicle that travels on 4 wheels and is powered by an electric motor that is designed to all the vehicle to attain a speed of 32 Km/hr but not more than 40 Km/hr in a distance of 1.6 Km on a paved level surface.

-The Go Electric Specialty Use Vehicle Incentive (SUVI) program is open to individuals, businesses, non-profits or public sector organizations that are based in B.C. or have B.C based affiliates.
+CleanBC Go Electric Rebates is open to individuals, businesses, non-profits or public sector organizations that are based in B.C. or have B.C based affiliates.
 Individuals may only apply for neighbourhood zero-emission vehicles under the low-speed rebate category and all vehicles under the zero-emission motorcycle rebate category.
 All other applicants may apply for rebates in all the available categories.